uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Remote
     * A node to node connection.
 Requests from another node.
 HTTP Basic Auth authenticated.
 * Local
     * A local user accessing the REST API.
 Likely will use their cookie-auth, basic auth, or token auth.
-Local usually implies you check whether or not the user should have access.
-For node local API access to the inbox should be limited to only that authenticated authors---don't snoop!
+Local usually implies you check if the user should have access.
+For node local API access to the inbox should be limited to only that authenticated authors --- don't snoop!
 * Profile Page
     * A page that shows information about me as well as my public posts.
 * Push